 Understanding the new crypto reporting rules coming to New Zealand

-From 1 April 2026, New Zealand will begin implementing the Crypto Asset Reporting Framework, known as CARF.
-This is a new international reporting framework developed by the OECD and adopted by New Zealand to increase visibility of crypto activity and help tax authorities check whether existing tax obligations are being met.
+From 1 April 2026, New Zealand will begin introducing the Crypto Asset Reporting Framework, known as CARF.
+This is a new international framework developed by the OECD that has been adopted by Inland Revenue to improve visibility of crypto activity and help ensure existing tax obligations are being met.

-For Pay It Now users, the most important thing to understand is that this is not a Pay It Now led change.
-It is a new regulatory requirement that applies across the entire crypto industry in New Zealand, including all platforms and the users who transact through them.
+For Pay It Now users, it’s important to understand that this doesn’t just impact Pay It Now.
+It applies across the wider crypto industry in New Zealand, including all platforms and the users who transact through them.

-It is also worth noting that this does not introduce any new taxes.
+It is also important to note that this does not introduce any new taxes.
 The main change is how information is collected, held, and reported.
 This reflects a broader shift across the industry, bringing crypto more in line with how traditional financial systems already operate.

-From 1 April 2026, crypto platforms operating in New Zealand will be required to collect more standardized information from users and report certain information to Inland Revenue.
+From 1 April 2026, crypto platforms operating in New Zealand will need to collect more standardized information from users and report certain information to Inland Revenue

-This includes collecting identifying information, confirming tax residency, recording relevant transaction activity, and reporting this information annually.
-Providers are also required to maintain records to support this reporting.
+This includes collecting basic identifying details, confirming tax residency, recording relevant transaction activity, and reporting this information each year.
+Platforms are also required to keep records to support this reporting.

-The underlying tax rules are not changing.
-What is changing is how information is gathered and shared.
+The way crypto is taxed is not changing.
+What is changing is how information is collected and shared.

 Why this is happening

-With bank accounts and investment platforms, reporting frameworks are already well established.
-Crypto has not always fit neatly into those systems, especially where activity occurs across wallets, platforms, and jurisdictions.
+With bank accounts and investment platforms, reporting systems are already well established.
+Crypto has not always fit into those systems, especially where activity happens across different wallets, platforms, or countries.

 CARF has been introduced to address this.

-In simple terms, it allows tax authorities to build a clearer and more consistent picture of crypto activity so they can check whether existing obligations are being met.
+In simple terms, it helps Inland Revenue build a clearer and more consistent picture of crypto activity so they can check whether existing obligations are being met.

 What this means for you